kojq/gal/SECURITY.md

 ## Supported Versions

-The latest version will be supported with security updates until the repository is archived.
+Only the latest version will be supported with security updates until the repository is archived.

 ## Reporting a Vulnerability